(ASIAN 258) Lumpia and Filipino Food: Layered Yumminess

 For a start, the Philippines isn’t really a single place, but rather a collection of seven thousand islands.
 The 100 million people who call themselves Filipinos are also a diverse bunch.
 They speak a wide array of tongues, live and work in different places around the world, and follow dissimilar faiths.
 Yes, more than 90 percent of Filipinos are some kind of “Christian” (as if Pentecostals and Catholics were identical).
 But there’s also a sizable Muslim minority in the south, with their own foodways.
 If you have been following the news, there was, until recently, also an insurgency movement.

 The foodways of the Philippines add to this complex picture.
 A glance at the dishes that Mishan names in her article reveals a grab bag of culinary influences: native, Chinese, Spanish, South Asian, Japanese, even American.
-Think of the leche flans and bread rolls.
+Think of the leche flans, bread rolls, and kesong puti (a soft white cheese made like paneer and queso blanco).
+Or Filipino adobo (click here for a cooking video of adobo made by Kevin Kwok, UC Irvine undergrad).
 At this point, you should be having flashbacks of Goa, another long-time Iberian colony.
 Then picture banana ketchup.
 Yes, it’s sweet and closer to American ketchup than to the fishy stuff.
 But how do you think it got there?
 We occupied the Philippines for almost five decades (1898–1946).

 But let’s rewind and go back to the lumpia, which Mishan mentions only in passing.
 She calls it the “cousin” of the spring roll and overlooks the clues it offers.